omadaniTet/sparse-moving-averages/README.txt

 (and we used the first uncorrupted 5k from each of the 50 sequences)

-- See the two unit test files (test_SMAs.py andtest_evaluations.py) for additional insights on the behaviour of the various functions.
+- See the two unit test files (test_SMAs.py andtest_evaluations.py) for additional insights on the behavior of the various functions.